Different Types Of Existing Steganalysis Method

 All steganographic methods strive to achieve the minimal amount of distortion in order to minimize the likelihood of introducing detectable artifacts.
 However, if the cover-image, was initially stored in the JPEG format (as it is frequently the case), message embedding in the spatial domain will disturb but not erase the characteristic structure created by the JPEG compression and one can still easily determine whether or not a given image has been stored as JPEG in the past.
 Indeed, it is possible to recover the JPEG quantization table from the stego-image by carefully analyzing the values of DCT coefficients in all 8×8 blocks.
 After message embedding, however, the cover-image will become (with a high probability) incompatible with the JPEG format in the sense that it may be possible to prove that a particular 8×8 block of pixels could not have been produced by JPEG decompression of any block of quantized coefficients.
 This finding provides strong evidence that the block has been slightly modified.
 Indeed, it is highly suspicious to find an image stored in a lossless format that bears a strong fingerprint of JPEG compression, yet is not fully compatible with any JPEG compressed image.
 This can be interpreted as evidence of steganography.

 By checking the JPEG compatibility of every block, we can potentially detect messages as short as one bit.
 And the steganalytic method will work for virtually any spatial steganographic or watermarking method, not just the LSB embedding.
 One can even attempt to estimate the message length and its position in the image by determining which 8×8 blocks are incompatible with JPEG compression.
 It is even possible to analyze the image and estimate the likely candidate for the cover-image or its blocks (the "closest" JPEG compatible image/block).
-This way, we may be able to identify individual pixels that have been modified.
+This way, we may be able to

 2 comments: